 Nissan Silvia (S14)

-Nissan hit the nail on the head when the came with the Silvia.
+Nissan hit the nail on the head when they came with Silvia.
 The S14 or 7th generation is one of the most memorable Sivia’s ever made and is instantly recognizable.

-The drifting world is especially fond for the S14 thanks to its RWD setup and relatively cheap priced compared to other vehicles affected by “drift tax”.
+The drifting world is especially fond of the S14 thanks to its RWD set up and relatively cheap price compared to other vehicles affected by “drift tax”.
 Nowadays they have become popular chassis for and LS swap and have therefore become very sought after.

 Here in the US, it is becoming increasingly harder to find a good clean example.